paezha/University-AI-Panel/README.md

 Table 1.
 Variance reduction in model outputs

-The implication should be clear: training models with the output of models is a recipe for less varied outputs.
-We may be witnessing *Peak ChatGPT*, and future versions of AIs, instead of improving, may begin to regress to a bland version of their own previous outputs.
+The implication should be clear: training models with the output of models is a recipe for increasingly bland outputs.
+We may be witnessing *Peak ChatGPT*, and future versions of AIs, instead of improving, may begin to regress to duller versions of their own previous outputs.
 And this is before we even consider the possibility of AIs being deliberately “poisoned”.
 As backlash against a data rush that is perceived as exploitative and abusive grows, new tools are being developed to generate data that are manipulated in ways that are too subtle to be detectable by a human, but that are deleterious to the training process of a GenAI (Salman et al. 2023).
 One such tool is Shan et al. (2024)’s *Nightshade*, an algorithm that works to corrupt prompts used in text-to-image generation, and that notably bleeds through to poison related concepts.
 Another tool is Xu et al. (2024)’s *Shadowcast*, an algorithm that poisons samples to trick an AI into misidentifying class labels, and that also can perform persuasion attacks, leveraging image-to-text generation capabilities to craft nonsensical narratives.

 All in all, the evidence suggests that, as fresh data for training future GenAIs dries up, the performance of these machines may not